dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 layout: post
 title: DSC Class-Based Resources
 ---
-Now that we know what a PowerShell class is, it's time we start using them.
+Now that we know what a PowerShell class is, it's time we start putting them to use.
-DSC Classes are new with version 5.
+Classes are new with version 5 and one of the best places to put them to use is DSC.
 While the syntax maybe different, all the concepts are the same.
 **The Good Stuff** How to create a DSC Class-Based Resource
 <!-- TOC -->